wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-identify-entry-points/includes/describe-threat-landscape.md

 - Exploitable vulnerabilities discovered by cybercriminals in existing software and hardware.
 - A mass change in the way people and businesses work and engage with each other.

-Because of these factors, the threat landscape is in a constant state of flux since some threats apply to all, while others are more specific to an industry sector or group, for example, the finance sector.
+Because of these factors, the threat landscape is in a constant state of flux.

 ## What is an attack vector?